top of page

 Studio Quiet, Coffee Cold

-By Liv Hansen The coffee was cold before I remembered to drink it.
-I’d made it with good intentions - strong, with whole milk (I’m Danish, after all) - before settling in to finish a sketch I’d started the night before.
+The coffee was cold before I remembered to drink it.
+I’d made it with good intentions — fairly strong, with whole milk (I’m Danish, after all) — before settling in to finish a sketch I’d started the night before.
 I had the idea just as I was getting into bed, so I’d scribbled it in the margin of an old notebook, hoping it would still make sense in the morning.
 It mostly did.

 Danish actress Liv Hansen draws in her Copenhagen apartment on a quiet morning - warm light, coffee, and creative routines.

-Outside, it rained steadily all morning - that soft, unbothered kind of rain Copenhagen is good at.
+Outside, it rained steadily all morning — that soft, unbothered kind of rain Copenhagen is good at.
 I opened the window just a little and let the cold settle in.
-The quiet of the room, the sound of rain against brick, the scratch of pencil on paper - it all felt deliberate.
+The stillness of the room, the sound of rain against brick, the scratch of pencil on paper - it all felt deliberate.
 This kind of morning is ordinary.
 But ordinary doesn’t mean idle.

 There’s always something half-finished - a self-tape request, a scene I promised to reread, an art page waiting for color.
 The waiting spaces between acting jobs are full of these quiet tasks.
 They don’t look like much from the outside, but they’re the scaffolding of everything.